matrix-org/matrix-spec-proposals/proposals/2134-identity-hash-lookup.md

 unless it has already seen that address in plain-text during a previous call of the /bind mechanism.

-Note that in terms of privacy, this proposal does not stop an identity service from mapping hashed 3PIDs to users, resulting in a social graph.
+Note that in terms of privacy, this proposal does not stop an identity server from mapping hashed 3PIDs to users, resulting in a social graph.
 However, the identity of the 3PID will at least remain a mystery until /bind is used.